How-To Government

 Caveat: Government is huge and teams are different.
-I hope this generalizes well and I think it does, but my personal experiences are clear biases.
+I hope this generalizes well and I think it does, but my personal experiences make me biased.

 Starting with the most important items:

 For example ask yourself "why" is this the deadline or "why" is there a deadline at all?
-Maybe someone made a promise to management and not being ready will be embarassing.
+Maybe someone made a promise to management and if they're not ready it will be embarassing.
 The "why" of the deadline may actually just be for that person to feel okay.
-Respect that "why".
-The literal specific deadline is less important.
+Respecting the specifics of the deadline isn't necessarily the only way to accomplish that.

 See also Chesterton's Fence.